Bruno Marcotte: Personal life

 Marcotte was born October 10, 1974, in Montreal, Quebec.
 His sister, Julie, is a figure skating choreographer, who choreographs for his students.
 In July 2014, it was publicly announced that he was engaged to his student Meagan Duhamel.
 The couple married on June 5, 2015, in Bermuda.
-The couple have two daughters, Zoey and Miya.
+The couple have two daughters.

 Competitive figure skating career

 Marcotte competed with Isabelle Coulombe early in his pairs career.
 They won the bronze medal at the 1993 World Junior Championships.

 Marcotte teamed up with Nadia Micallef in around 1995.
 The pair won the 1998 Golden Spin of Zagreb and placed fourth at the 1999 Canadian Championships.

 Marcotte formed a partnership with Valérie Marcoux in around 2000.
 They placed fourth twice at the Canadian Figure Skating Championships, fourth at the 2002 Four Continents Championships and 12th at the 2002 World Championships.
-The team broke up after the 2001–01 season and Marcotte retired from competition.
+The team broke up after the 2001–02 season and Marcotte retired from competition.